Skip to content

 1,600 plus restricted parcels

-This map shows the location of properties that carried racial and sometimes religious restrictions.
+This interactive map shows the location and addresses of properties that carried racial restrictions.

-This interactive map shows 26 subdivisons with known restrictions.
-Scroll the list, read the language of restrictions, learn the names of the developers.
+This map shows 26 subdivisons with known restrictions.
+Read the language of restrictions, learn the names of the developers.

 Race and segregation maps